A. J. Hawk: Personal life

 Hawk is married to Laura Hawk (née Quinn), the sister of former NFL quarterback Brady Quinn.
-They have been married since 2007 and have 4 children.
-Another one of his brothers in law is Jack Johnson.
+They have been married since 2007 and have four children.
+Another one of his brothers-in-law is Jack Johnson.

 Hawk's final game with the Buckeyes was the 2006 Fiesta Bowl against Notre Dame, where Quinn was playing at the time.
 During the game Laura wore a custom-made jersey, half Ohio State and half Notre Dame, combining Brady's number 10 and Hawk's number 47, making the number 17.
 Hawk managed to sack his future brother-in-law twice during the game and was co-Most Valuable Player (MVP) of the bowl, which ended with an Ohio State victory.

 Hawk hosted a podcast called The HawkCast.
 During the initial COVID-19 lockdowns in 2020, he teamed up with former Indianapolis Colts punter Pat McAfee on a daily YouTube show called McAfee & Hawk Sports Talk.
-He currently serves as the co-host for the final two hours of The Pat McAfee Show on YouTube.
+He currently serves as the co-host for the final two hours of The Pat McAfee Show on ESPN and YouTube.
 He also occasionally guest-hosts the show when McAfee is not available.

-Hawk participated in the celebrity edition of the 2020 Ryder Cup, being paired in the event with actor Rob Riggle.
-Hawk is frequently referred to as "College Football National Champion, Super Bowl Champion, Ryder Cup Champion, NBA pundit, COVID Survivor, and Father of Ten" by McAfee.
-He has stated in the past that it's one of his career goals to work with Gary Vaynerchuk.
-He is also a big fan of Chuck Berry.
-An avid fan of Ohio sports, he has named former Cincinnati Reds catcher Benito Santiago as his favorite player, and Thom Brennaman as his favorite broadcaster.
-In the past Hawk has kept several exotic animals, including piranhas and an alligator, as pets.
-AJ has admitted to using his left foot to brake while driving and has anecdotally mentioned narcoleptic episodes while driving (but only through evening hours) as well as leaving the motor running while pumping gas.
-AJ once crashed a golf cart into a pond at a charity golf event hosted by Brady Quinn.
+As a result of his partnership with McAfee, Hawk (along with other Pat McAfee Show co-hosts) is a playable character in WWE 2K24 as part of the "Pat McAfee Pack" DLC.